 Minimizes Serious Falls

-This tells you the percent of patients that suffered from a fall which caused severe injury.
+This indicates the percent of patients that suffered from a fall resulting in severe injury.

 Minimizes Urinary Tract Infections